Karapia3/AMAZON-STOCK-PRICE-PREDICTIONS/README.md

 ### ** 1.3.2 Specific Objectives
 To build and implement different models for Amazon stock price prediction.

-To evaluate the performance and accuracy of the models using R2 Score, and RMSE.
+To evaluate the performance and accuracy of the models using MSE, RMSE, and R2 Score.

 To use the best performing model to forecast Amazon stock prices.